-Aside from equestrian duties, Lee is usually found in the Formula One pit lane.
+Having spent a decade reporting from the Formula One pit lane Lee now also covers rugby, football, and equestrian sport.
 She has made four racing drivers cry (mostly for positive reasons) – and earned a co-driver’s place in the World Rally Championship.
-Lee has also competed against Michael Schumacher in a rodeo tournament.

-Alongside her work on the grand prix, Lee has also reported from Wimbledon and the Six Nations, and presented daily from the 2014 Commonwealth Games, including the opening and closing ceremonies.
+Although probably best known for her work on the grand prix, Lee has also reported from Wimbledon and the Six Nations, and presented daily from the Commonwealth Games, including the opening and closing ceremonies.
 She has presented Radio 5Live’s Weekend Breakfast and BBC Scotland’s outdoors show Landward.
 She has hosted Channel 4’s At the Races, and covered a huge range of sports for Sky and ITV.

 Having started in journalism as a teenager, Lee moved in to broadcasting with her local ITV station Border TV, where as well as covering major news stories she became the youngest person to ever present a UK television news bulletin at the age of just 22.